How to Prepare Your Home for Sale and Attract Buyers

 Connect with a top agent

 Working with a top agent can be one of the most important steps to take as you prepare your home for sale.
-HomeLight’s data shows that the top 5% of real estate agents across the U.S. sell homes for as much as 4.8% more than the average real estate agent.
+HomeLight’s data shows that the top 5% of agents in the U.S. sell homes for as much as 10% more than the average agent.

 An experienced agent can help you identify any issues when preparing your home for the market, and will often have a Rolodex of contacts for work that needs to be done by a professional.
-You can also utilize your agent’s network when it comes time to list your home to connect with stagers, landscapers, photographers, and beyond.
+You can also use your agent’s network when it comes time to list your home to connect with stagers, landscapers, photographers, and more.

 Boost your curb appeal

-Curb appeal is extremely important because it determines a buyer’s first impression when they approach your home or see it in photographs online.
+Curb appeal is extremely important because it determines a buyer’s first impression when they see it in photographs online or when they approach your home.
 To prepare your home for sale, clear your yard of debris (and any unwelcome surprises if you’re a pet owner), mow the lawn, and trim back bushes.
 If you choose to do some planting, apply mulch liberally and use low-maintenance flowers like perennials.

 Good landscaping also increases home value.
 According to HomeLight’s Top Agent Insights Report for Spring 2023, landscaping adds $7,312 to your sale price on average, which amounts to a 112% return on investment.

-If your exterior paint is faded or flaking or your house has cracks, wood rot, or other water damage, these are all signs to paint the exterior when you prepare your home for sale.
+If your exterior paint is faded or flaking or your house has cracks, wood rot, or other water damage, these are all signs you should paint the exterior when you prepare your home for sale.

 Complete needed repairs